department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

     <div>
       <h4>File a Notice of Disagreement (NOD)</h4>
       <p>
         By filing an NOD, you begin the appeals process.
-You'll need to file an NOD within 1 year from the date on the letter letting you know of the decision on your claim. <a href="https://www.vba.va.gov/pubs/forms/VBA-21-0958-ARE.pdf">Download a Notice of Disagreement (Form 21-0958)</a>
+You'll need to file an NOD within 1 year from the date on the letter letting you know of the decision on your claim. <a href="https://www.vba.va.gov/pubs/forms/VBA-21-0958-ARE.pdf">Download a Notice of Disagreement (VA Form 21-0958)</a>.
       </p>
       <p>Fill out your NOD and mail it to the address provided on the VA claim decision notice letter you received, or bring it to your local RO.</p>
     </div>